 When you create a message flow to receive messages from Telemetry clients, you must include at least one SCADAInput node.
 Configure the node's properties to define the port on which it listens for new messages.
-If your message flow sends messages to Telemetry clients, you must include either a Publication node, or a SCADAOutput node (the Publication node includes an embedded SCADAOutput node).
+If your message flow sends

 You must deploy message flows that contain SCADAInput and SCADAOutput nodes to a single execution group within a broker.
 If you send messages to Telemetry clients through a Publication node, the message flow that contains that node must also be in the same execution group as a SCADAInput node, even if you do not have a message flow that receives messages from Telemetry clients.
 This is because the properties of the SCADAInput node identify the TCP/IP port that is used for communication with the clients, and the characteristics of how messages are handled.